 In re P.R., 615 S.W.3d 474 (Tex.
 App. - Texarkana, 2020, pet. denied.)

-We do charge a reasonable fee for consultations because we spend the time necessary to evaluate your case and give you an outline of our strategy.
+We charge a consultation fee when giving legal advice because we spend the time necessary to evaluate your case and give you an outline of our strategy.
 If you would like more information, please call and ask our assistant about this.

 1100 Judson Road, Ste.
 720, Longview, Texas 75601, United States